sohomd/HHID/README.md

 ## Dataset
 <a href="https://tinyurl.com/2t92ktrw" target="_blank" rel="noopener noreferrer">Download Here</a>

+### Evaluation Protocol

+- **Rendering:** NVS methods generate outputs from the full scene (union of all subjects).
+- **Metrics:** Occlusion and ISR are computed using identity-aware instance masks (A/B).

+This separation ensures accurate measurement of interaction and identity consistency.

 This repository provides evaluation scripts for:
 - **Occlusion (IoU-based contact measure)**
 - **Identity Switching Rate (ISR)**